flora8heart/Tech-Ed-Challenge-2024/README.md

 ## About Me Webpage

-This "About Me" webpage was created as a project for an online course.
+This "About Me" webpage was created as an introductory project for an online course.